UV Index Guide: What the Numbers Mean for Your Skin

 Most weather apps show a single UV index number for your area.
 But a UV index of 6 means very different things for someone with Type I skin versus Type V skin.
 A person with very fair skin could burn in 15 minutes at UV 6, while someone with darker skin might be safe for over an hour.

 That's why Sunwise pairs the UV index forecast with your personal skin type to calculate an actual burn time — giving you a specific, actionable number instead of a vague risk level.
-Whether you're checking the UV index from your iPhone, iPad, a Home Screen widget, or the UV index on Apple Watch, you always know exactly how long you can safely spend in the sun.
-If you're comparing options, see our roundup of the best UV index apps for iPhone.
+Whether you're checking the UV index from your iPhone, iPad, a Home Screen or Lock Screen widget, or the UV index on Apple Watch, you always know exactly how long you can safely spend in the sun.
+Planning a tanning session?
+Read our guide on the UV index for tanning.
+If you're comparing options, see our roundup of the best UV index apps for iPhone — and if you want to know why two UV apps in the same place can show different numbers, our UV index accuracy guide breaks down the upstream data sources.
+If your goal is simply to not burn, see our practical sunburn prevention guide — a six-step skin-type-aware checklist that turns the UV index into a clear plan.

 Try Sunwise